 TipA large portion of the documentation and examples written for PostgreSQL would work against YSQL.

-The following diagram demonstrates how YugabyteDB reuses the PostgreSQL query layer of, specifically its components that receive the query (postman), the query parser, rewriter, analyzer, as well as components responsible for planning and executing the query.
+The following diagram shows how YugabyteDB reuses the PostgreSQL query layer, specifically the components that receive the query (postman), the query parser, rewriter, analyzer, as well as components responsible for planning and executing the query.
 Some of these components have been modified to perform efficiently in a distributed SQL database.